Iyanu423/projects/TEAM INBOX WEB APP/README.md

 ## Known Issues and Their Fixes
 - **Issue:** Some icons may not display correctly on certain browsers.
+This is the only issue that has persisted after the project completion.
   - **Fix:** Clear browser cache or try using the latest version of Chrome or Firefox.